cschram/plua/README.md

 ##-- Basic if/else structure
 ##-------------------------------------------------------------------------------

-##-- This should evaluate to the following resulting code:
+##-- This should evaluate to the following lua code:
 ##-- ```
 ##-- function isTest()
 ##--   return true